-God's presence is revealed to us in diverse ways: we can read the "story" of God's universe; we can search out the meaning of our dreams; we can learn from our own and others' experience; and we can listen to the voice of our sacred scriptures.
-Such learning has nothing to do with naïve dependence on our own judgment or on the judgement of others.
-It has more to do with a way of being in the world that involves openness to the unexpected and a critical and careful communal dialogue between our life experience and our faith tradition.
-A deep awareness of our place in the Earth community and kinship with the other-than-human teaches us respect for all being and respect for its power to lead us beyond ourselves.
+God's presence is revealed to us in diverse ways: we can read the book of God's vast creation; we can search out the meaning of our dreams; we can learn from our own and others' experience; and we can listen to the voice of our sacred scriptures.
+Being attentive to God's presence has nothing to do with naïve dependence on our own judgment or on the judgement of others.
+It has more to do with a way of being in the world that involves openness to the unexpected and a critical and careful personal and communal dialogue between our life experience and our faith tradition.
+A deep awareness of our place in the Earth community teaches us humility.
+It also teaches respect for the whole of creation and for the power of the more-than-human to lead us beyond ourselves.

 Epiphany is the feast of the wise ones or astrologers "from the East" who are led beyond themselves and their immediate location by the rising of a star.
 They form their own preliminary hypothesis and travel west to search out the meaning of this sign.
-Their questioning in Jerusalem attracts the attention of Herod, the Roman-appointed "king of the Jews" who turns to the official interpreters of the Jewish scriptures for information on the birthplace of the Messiah.
-They follow the star that leads them to Bethlehem, to the new born child, the incarnate Wisdom of God.
-The gospel does not stipulate how many wise ones or magi come to pay homage to the child who has already been named in the text as Emmanuel, God-with-us.
+They learn from the official interpreters of the Jewish scriptures, the "scribes of the people".
+They then follow the star that leads them to the new born child, the incarnate Wisdom of God.
+The gospel does not stipulate how many wise ones or magi come to pay homage to the child.
 There is no indication in the story as to whether they are men or women or both.
 The three gifts of gold, frankincense and myrrh have been traditionally associated with three different characters, usually kings, of diverse nationality and colour.
-These strangers are the first to recognise "God-withus" in the person of Jesus of Nazareth.
-They also come to recognise in a dream the duplicity of Herod, who senses a threat to his political power from the birth of a new-born king of the Jews.
-They have the good sense not to accede to Herod's request to bring him word of the newborn king.
-They return home "by another road".
+These strangers are the first to recognise "God-with-us" in the person of Jesus of Nazareth and to pay him homage.
+They also come to recognise, in a dream, the duplicity of King Herod.
+They have the good sense not to accede to Herod's request to "bring him word" of the newborn king.
+Warned once again in a dream, they return home "by another road".

 The story-teller Matthew leaves room in the tableau for the insertion of the wise ones who will emerge through the ages.
-There is an invitation for us to enter into Matthew's drama, to be the wise ones, to join with people of different cultures, to engage in our own search for Wisdom, and to follow the star that leads to truth and lasting peace.
-There is also an invitation to be wary of those who find their positions threatened by a different sort of power, power based on vulnerability and openness to new life.
+There is an invitation for us to enter into Matthew's drama, to be the wise ones, to join with people of diverse cultures, to engage in our own search for Wisdom, to honour the birth and the life of every child and to follow the star that leads to truth and lasting peace.
+There is also an invitation to be wary of self-serving rulers who find their positions threatened by the different sort of power that is based on vulnerability and openness to new life.